LuisLuettgens/Bank-account-parser/README.md

 sudo docker build . --tag dkb_parser:1.0
 ```

-If your not on a Unix-based OS, you way have to remove the `sudo` prefix.
+If your not on a Unix-based OS, you may have to remove the `sudo` prefix.

-Once this build command is finished, which may take a few minutes, you can now start a local jupyter server.
-This server contains the latest version of the code and comes with a necessary dependecies.
+Once this build command is finished, which may take a few minutes, you can now start a local Jupyter server.
+This server contains the latest version of the code and comes with all necessary dependencies.

 You can run this docker container (and by that the jupyter server) via: